MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 22. Enter **R** to Run once and press enter (this may take a couple minutes).

 23. Follow the instructions on the last line of the output in PowerShell, to complete the device registration.
 This will include authentication of the device through a browser.
+Look for the (https://microsoft.com/devicelogin) browser prompt that should appear.

 24. On the Azure Arc portal page, select **Servers**.